jpsferreira/UMAT-ABAQUS_library/README.md

-UMAT-ABAQUS_library | A library with user-defined material models for soft biological tissues and filamentous networks.
+UMAT-ABAQUS_library | A library with user-defined material models for soft biological tissues and filamentous networks. | A framework to test material response under multiple loading conditions.

 # Description